 In order for the State Fund to issue compensation together with the status of the victim, the person must submit a certificate issued by the status agency for the imposition of damages to the victim.

-A foreign citizen has the right to claim compensation regardless of his whereabouts, if she/he got the status under the Georgian legislation.
+A foreign citizen has the right to claim compensation regardless of his whereabouts, if she/he has the status under the Georgian legislation.
 As mentioned above, the victim must present the documents defined by the legislation in the State Fund.
-In the practice of the State Fund there hasn’t yet been a case for foreign victims to compensate in a foreign country.
+In practice of the State Fund there hasn’t yet been a case for foreign victims to receive compensation in a foreign country.

 Sanctions and measures (Article 23)